 Why?
 Because accountants can earn good salaries with strong upward mobility and flexibility combined with a 7% projected job growth rate through 2030.
 The most sought-after accountants are CPAs (Certified Public Accountants), accountants who have gone a step further to obtain professional certification.

-So you’re now sold on the great opportunity presented and wondering if being a CPA is a good fit for you.
+So, you’re now sold on the great opportunity presented and wondering if being a CPA is a good fit for you.
 It is good that you are asking that question because being a CPA is not for everyone.
-Successful CPAs have the following skills and aptitudes.

 Going the extra mile with a CPA license leads to many career benefits.
 Let’s dive into what those are!